MHolt193/SSLV/README.md

 ### Settings

-After setting up the navbar I felt the most important feature on it was the setting button so that is what I tackled first.
+After setting up the navbar I felt the most important feature on it was the settings button so that is what I tackled first.
 I made an API call to watchmode and got a list of streaming services they had indexed (Well over 200 btw).
 Since there were so many options I tried to whittle it down to a few of the most popular streaming services here in the United States.

 The services I decided on were: